 Stop using sucky store-bought curry paste!
 Presenting the vegan Thai tom yum paste of your dreams, that is fast and easy to make.
 It’s not just for hot and sour soup (Tom Yum Soup).
 You can coat cashews or peanuts in it before roasting them to use as a salad topping, or coat French fries with it.
 This flavor bomb is a quick way to add intense Thai flavor to everything from broth, stir fried veggies, friggin’ tater tots.
 You may want to drink it, but that might be a little weird!

-This iconic paste, deeply rooted in Thai culture, holds the secret to the captivating tastes of traditional Thai dishes.
+This iconic paste, deeply rooted in Thai culture, holds the secret to the captivating tastes of traditional Thai dishes such as tom yum fried rice.
 Bursting with invigorating heat, tamarind paste, and the aroma of galangal and makrut lime, it effortlessly transforms humble ingredients into a feast for the senses.

 With every dollop of tom yum paste, you'll have the power to transform ordinary meals into extraordinary Thai delights.
 Grab your mortar and pestle or blender, and let the melody of spices and herbs rock the heck out of your kitchen!